Slicer/Slicer/Docs/user_guide/modules/volumerendering.md

         - Interactive speed: Ensure the given frame per second (FPS) is enforced in the views during interaction.
 The higher the FPS, the lower the resolution of the volume rendering
       - Normal (default): fixed rendering quality, should work well for volumes that the renderer can handle without difficulties.
       - Maximum: oversamples the image to achieve higher image quality, at the cost of slowing down the rendering.
+    - Auto-release resources: When a volume is shown using volume rendering then graphics resources are allocated (GPU memory, precomputed gradient and space leaping volumes, etc.).
+This flag controls if these resources are automatically released when the volume is hidden.
+Releasing the resources reduces memory usage, but it increases the time required to show the volume again.
+Default value can be set in application settings Volume Rendering panel.
     - Technique:
       - Composite with shading (default): display as a shaded surface
       - Maximum intensity projection: display brightest voxel value encountered in each projection line